Updated 1/1/2019

 Claim: “Climate change is moving the goalpost now that global warming has been disproven.”

-The terminology shift from “global warming” to “climate change” was due to the difficulty the layperson has with understanding that the climate is an extremely complex system that must be observed over a long period of time.
-“Climate change” more accurately reflects both the small and large perturbations that may be seen in our climate.
-You can have a decade where artic sea ice extants grow followed by periods of shrinkage.
+The terminology shift from "global warming" to "climate change" was due to the difficulty the layperson has with the understanding that the climate is an extremely complex system that must be observed over a long period.
+"Climate change" more accurately reflects the small and large perturbations that may be seen in our climate.
+You can have a decade where arctic sea ice extants grow, followed by periods of shrinkage.
 The layperson will not take the root-mean-square of an oscillating system to see that there is an overall rise over a long period of time.
-They will just see that things are getting a little better this year while ignoring the bigger picture.
+They will see that things are getting a little better this year while ignoring the bigger picture.

 Global warming was never disproven.